helm/charts/incubator/mongodb/README.md

 # MongoDB Helm Chart

 ## Prerequisites Details
-* Kubernetes 1.3 with alpha APIs enable
+* Kubernetes 1.3 or higher with alpha APIs enabled.
+* Petsets are in alpha in 1.3.
+* Init containers are alpha in 1.3 and are moving to beta in 1.4.
-* PV support on the underlying infrastructure
+* PV support on the underlying infrastructure.

 ## PetSet Details
 * http://kubernetes.io/docs/user-guide/petset/